-Canstar Blue’s chips review has seen brands such as Twisties, Smith’s, Doritos, Kettle, Cheetos, Pringles, Blackstone (ALD), Red Rock Deli and other family favourites compared on their taste, variety, packaging design, value for money and overall satisfaction.
+Canstar Blue’s chips review has seen brands such as ALDI’s Sprinters and Blackstone, Woolworths, Smith’s, Tyrells, Red Rock Deli, Cheezels, Kettle, Thins, Twisties, Doritos, Grain Waves, Pringles, CC’s, Burger Rings, Natural Chip Co and Coles compared on taste, variety, packaging design, value for money and overall satisfaction.

 See our Ratings Methodology.

 What type of chips do you eat with your BFFs?
 Friend-chips!
-Luckily, chips (or ‘crisps’ for the Brits) come in all shapes, sizes and flavours.
+Luckily, chips (or ‘crisps’ for the Brits) come in all shapes, sizes, and flavours.
 So, whether you prefer cheese curls, corn chips, thin or crinkle potato chips – there’s always something to nibble on out there for everyone.
-Naturally, a third of our survey respondents (31%) said chips are their go-to snack, while 42% said they always buy some on their grocery shop.
+Naturally, almost a third of our survey respondents (29%) said chips are their go-to snack, while 39% said they always buy some during their grocery shop.
 But which chips are the best?
 That’s the debate of the ages.

-To finally put it to rest, we asked more than 2,000 Aussies for their feedback on the packets of potato chips or crisps they’ve purchased and enjoyed in the last three months.
+To finally put it to rest, we asked more than 2,000 Aussie consumers for their feedback on the packets of chips or crisps they’ve purchased and enjoyed in the last three months.
 Respondents rated brands on their taste, value for money, packaging design, variety and overall satisfaction.
-Those which met the minimum required survey sample size (30 responses) were included in the results.
+Brands that met the minimum required survey sample size (30 responses) are included in the results.

-Our 2020 chips review featured a whopping 19 brands, but only one was rated best – Twisties!
-It scored five-star ratings for taste and overall customer satisfaction, with four stars for variety, value for money and packaging.
+Our 2021 chips review featured a whopping 17 brands, but only one was rated best – ALDI’s Sprinters!
+The supermarket label scooped up five-star reviews in most categories, such as taste, variety, value for money and overall satisfaction.

-Here are the best chips in Australia, as rated by consumers in Canstar Blue’s 2020 review:
+Here are the best chips in Australia, as rated by consumers in Canstar Blue’s latest review:

 Not to sound cheesy, but everyone knows Twisties!
 It’s an Aussie snack icon that’s had a special place in our hearts (and stomachs) for over 50 years, thanks to its delicious crispy corn curls.
 The brand has two original flavours, cheese and chicken, as well as some special limited-edition options from time to time.

-If you like full volume, full flavour and a full-on tooth rattling crunch, then look no further than Doritos!
-The brand offers a bold-tasting range of snacks which includes its famous Mexican style corn chips and salsa dips.
-There’s a variety of options to choose from, include original salted, nacho cheese, cool ranch, Mexicana cheese and other limited-edition flavours like barbeque meat lovers.
+Marketed for those who want full volume, full flavour and a full-on tooth rattling crunch, Doritos is a popular pick!
+The brand offers a bold-tasting range of snacks which includes its famous Mexican-style corn chips and salsa dips.
+There’s a variety of options to choose from, including original salted, nacho cheese, cool ranch, Mexicana cheese and other limited-edition flavours like barbeque meat lovers.

-Sunbites Grain Waves are a range of wholegrain snacks that are both tasty and good for your waistline, supposedly containing 30% less fat than crinkle cut potato chips.
-Grain Waves come in a variety of flavours such as sweet chili, sour cream and chives, and cheddar.
-Grain Waves products are made with Australian wheat, corn and oats and contain no artificial nasties.
+Sunbites Grain Waves are a range of wholegrain snacks that are both tasty and good for your waistline, supposedly containing 30% less fat than crinkle-cut potato chips.
+Grain Waves come in a variety of flavours such as sweet chili, sour cream and chives, and caramelised onion & balsamic.
+Grain Waves products are apparently made with Australian wheat, corn and oats and contain no artificial nasties.

 Pop open a can of Pringles for a party snack that will keep everyone satisfied.
 Pringles is a range of stacked potato chips packaged in long cans.
-The brand offers a variety of flavours, including cheese toastie, chicken salt, sour cream and onion, plus more.
-Pringles also offers Grab & Go and mini-sized multipack options.
+The brand offers a variety of flavours, including salt & vinegar, chicken salt, Sichuan-style spicy chicken, BBQ and New York-style cheeseburger.
+Pringles also offers smaller stacked cans and mini-sized multipack options.

-CC’s stands for corn chips, which definitely makes sense as a brand that sells some of the most popular tortilla chips.
-The products are said to be made using Aussie ground corn, lightly seasoned, and topped off with added cheese baked into the chip.
+CC’s stands for corn chips, which makes sense as a brand that sells some of the most popular tortilla chips.
+The products are said to be made using Aussie-ground corn, lightly seasoned, and topped off with added cheese baked into the chip.
 Need we say more?
-Some flavours available include tasty cheese, nacho cheese, CC’s original and chilli peppers & sour cream.
+Some flavours available include tasty cheese, nacho cheese, CC’s original and CC’s special burger sauce.

-Lastly, our survey found that taste and value for money were the two biggest drivers of satisfaction for consumers when it comes to chips.
+Interestingly, our latest survey saw taste as the biggest driver of satisfaction for consumers, which suggests Aussies care about quality as much as they do value.
 You can use our guide as a starting point to see how Aussies rated different brands in these categories.
 And enjoy!

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.